Beam Handbook

 M_k(x) = \begin{cases} -\large \frac{1}{2} \normalsize qx^2 & \text{for} k = 0 \\ -\large \frac{1}{2} \normalsize qx^2+x\sum_{i=0}^{k-1} R_i - \sum_{i=0}^{k-1} R_i d_i & \text{for} k \in [1, n-1] \in \mathbb{N} \\ -\large \frac{1}{2} \normalsize q(x^2-2Lx+L^2) & \text{for} k = n \end{cases}

-The maximum moment produced at the middle of each inner span can be calculated as follows:
+The maximum moment occurring at the center of each span can be calculated as:

 M_k(x_k) = -\large \frac{1}{2} \normalsize qx_k^2+x_k\sum_{i=0}^{k-1} R_i - \sum_{i=0}^{k-1} R_i d_i